 For future work we plan to implement personalized recommendation and ranking systems, thereby incorporating further influencing factors, such as, e.g., the geographic distance among users.
-Additionally we plan to implement an open and flexible recommendation framework which will allow other research to directly integrate and evaluate their approaches within the running system.
+Additionally we plan to implement an open and flexible recommendation framework based on BibSonomy tag recommendation framework[13] which will allow other research to directly integrate and evaluate their approaches within the running system.